vdaubry/vdaubry.github.io/_posts/2014-12-23-Why-we-moved-from-Heroku-to-EC2.markdown

 At that time we had 2 priorities : signing deal with publishers and growing our user base.

 Our technical choices aimed at delivering value as fast as possible to users and publishers.
 We were focused on development rather than managing infrastructure, so Heroku was a perfect fit in this situation, it was great to get up and running fast without ever having to ssh to a server.
 If i had to do it again i would definitely go for Heroku.

+###Our context

+When we receive a new book we start a backround job that will :

+* Compress the book (ex : extracting image, compressing them, etc)
+* Slice the book into several smaller files, so we can send only pages corresponding to the current position of the user in the book
+* Crypt the file to apply our custom DRM

+These jobs take between a few minutes to almost an hour for the larger books (some of the files we receive are over 100 Mo)

 ### Our book processing infrastructure :